Stratford Community School District

 The Stratford Community School District is a rural public school district headquartered in Stratford, Iowa.
 The district spans western Hamilton County and eastern Webster County, with a smaller area in Boone County, and serves the town of Stratford and the surrounding rural areas.

-Matt Berininghaus, superintendent of Webster City Community School District, serves as superintendent.
+Matt Berninghaus, superintendent of Webster City Community School District, serves as superintendent.

 Schools

 The district operates a single elementary school in Stratford: